subscribe to ourNewsletter

 SPC Flooring Specifications

 The specifications depend on the type of SPC floors.
-Let’s take a look at the standard and technical specifications as shown in this table below:
+Let’s take a look at the standard and technical specifications as shown in this the table below:

 4mm , 5mm